NEONScience/NEON-Data-Skills/tutorials/Python/Python-skills/basic-python-skills/setup-git-bash-Python/setup-git-bash-Python.md

 ---

-This page outlines the tools and resources that you will need to complete the Data Institute activities.
-Please be sure to have **the laptop you will be bringing to the Institute** setup by **14 June 2017** to ensure you are prepared to begin the pre-Institute materials.
+This page outlines the tools and resources that you will need to install Git, Bash and Python applications onto your computer as the first step  of our Python skills tutorial series.

 ## Checklist
-This checklist includes the tools that need to be set-up on your computer for the Institute.
 Detailed directions to accomplish each objective are below.

 * Install Bash shell (or shell of preference)
 * Install Git